IDT-ITI/XAI-Video-Summaries/README.md

 These videos have to be placed into the `SumMe` and `TVSum` directories of the [data](data) folder.

-The extracted deep features for the SumMe and TVSum videos are already available into aforementioned directories.
+The extracted deep features for the SumMe and TVSum videos are already available into the aforementioned directories.
 In case there is a need to extract these deep features from scratch (and store them into h5 files), please run the [feature_extraction.py](features/feature_extraction.py) script.
 Otherwise, an h5 file will be produced automatically for each video and stored into the relevant directory of the [data](data) folder.

 The produced h5 files have the following structure:
 ```Text